bahrus/templ-mount/README.md

 One of the driving forces behind this component is it allows applications to follow the [rule of least power](https://en.wikipedia.org/wiki/Rule_of_least_power) and to send data to the browser in the format that the browser needs to ultimately consume, without (expensive) translations from one format into another.
 It can work well with server-side-centric frameworks, like PHP, asp.net MVC, Ruby on Rails, Django, pug, Java EE MVC, etc.

-If this functionality (or some variation) were [built into the browser](https://discourse.wicg.io/t/add-src-attribute-to-template/2721), it would also **provide a way of injecting ShadowDOM without JS, a long sought after feature**.
+If this functionality (or some variation) were [built into the browser](https://discourse.wicg.io/t/add-src-attribute-to-template/2721), it would also **provide a way of injecting ShadowDOM without JS, a [long](https://discourse.wicg.io/t/declarative-shadow-dom/1904/15) [sought](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Declarative-Shadow-DOM.md) after [feature](https://github.com/whatwg/dom/issues/510)**.

-## Out of Scope
+## Significant to do items.

-Reference resolution (e.g. nested script tags with relative paths, import mapping), support for different trust levels.
+Reference resolution (e.g. nested script tags with relative paths, import mapping), support for different trust levels, streaming support.

 ## Retrieving template tags